 Curiosity has been noted by behavioural psychologists as giving rise to mental states of fascination and exploration.
 This has been found by Neuroscientists to engage two critically important parts of the brain function known as the Social Engagement and the Play Action systems.
 These systems are critically important for the ongoing evolution and development of the emotional intelligence of adults, as well as the continuing adaptation we undergo all through our life as we reflect, change and flow with the changing external world.

 When we are unable to engage with those parts of ourself we are left with an impaired social engagement system where we are prone to rigidify and possibly either freeze or withdraw in the face of life changes and evolution.
-We also lose our happiness and joy that comes from being playful, curious, exploring and open minded to investigate what new and novel stimulus we encounter.
+We also lose the happiness and joy that comes from being playful, curious, exploring and open minded to investigate what new and novel stimulus we encounter.

 In a sense we mummify and die when this occurs and our bodies tend to show the rigid constrictions and chronic holding postures and tensions that accompany this fearful or deadened stance toward life.
 One can note the chronic muscular tensions in the body of persons who no longer view life as safe.
 Their eyes may also have a dilated or permanent startled effect, or show a frozen terror or trauma in the fixed eye posture that may appear dull and still.

 Neuroscience has demonstrated how playfulness and play activities are linked to the increase in resilience of a person to shocks from their environment, and increased tolerance of stressors from within and outside the person.
 Play has also been shown to promote learning and stimulate creativity, whilst also allowing non dominant brain and motor co-ordination skills to be exercised.